 Any child in grades 3-5 is able to participate in this after school program, which meets one day a week.
 Each week students work on stretching, breathing, eating healthy, and running during our time together.
 On the designated day, students will meet in the cafeteria right after school to eat a healthy snack and work on their homework under adult supervision.
 After about 20 minutes, supervisors and students begin activities which last about an hour.

-The cheerleading club will be offered to 3rd, 4th, and 5th grade students.
+The cheerleading club will be offered to 2nd- 5th grade students.
 The kids will learn basic cheer moves, stunts, and a dance.
 The club will meet one day a week after school from 4 to 5 pm.
 We will perform at the Central Celebrations and a high school basketball game.
-There will be a fee of $10 to purchase a t-shirt and a hair bow.
+There will be a fee of $5 to purchase a t-shirt.

 GOOD NEWS CLUB

-The Good News Club meets for six weeks on Monday afternoons directly after school.
-The 2016 dates are January 23, 30, February 6, 13, 27 and March 6.
+The Good News Club meets directly after school during the second semester and is open to all students grade K-5th.
 Students have a snack, a Bible lesson, sing songs, and enjoy games and activities to reinforce the lesson.
 Parents pick up students at 5:15 p.m.

 Student Council is an extra-curricular activity for Central Elementary students in 4th and 5th grade.
 Our student council is made up of students elected by their peers that represent the interests of their classmates.
 Student Council members often help coordinate school wide projects.
 Members bring ideas and carry out activities that embody positivity and cheer throughout our school.